Status of World Nuclear Forces

 For an overview of global modernization programs, see the FAS contribution to the SIPRI Yearbook.
 Individual country profiles are available from the FAS Nuclear Notebook.

-Of the world’s 12,700 nuclear warheads, more than 9,400 are in the military stockpiles for use by missiles, aircraft, ships and submarines.
+Of the world’s approximate 12,100 nuclear warheads, roughly 9,583 are in the military stockpiles for use by missiles, aircraft, ships and submarines.
 The remaining warheads have been retired but are still relatively intact and are awaiting dismantlement).
-Of the 9,440 warheads in the military stockpiles, some 3,730 are deployed with operational forces (on missiles or bomber bases).
-Of those, approximately 2,000 US, Russian, British and French warheads are on high alert, ready for use on short notice (see table):
+Of the 9,583 warheads in the military stockpiles, some 3,880 are deployed with operational forces (on missiles or bomber bases).
+Of those, approximately 2,000 US, Russian, British and French warheads are on high alert, ready for use on short notice.

 According to a 2017 Briefing Paper by Hans Kristensen, the US and Russia each had more than 800 strategic nuclear warheads at launch-ready status, meaning that they could launch these warheads with 2 to 15 minutes warning.

 How to read this table: “Deployed strategic warheads” are those deployed on intercontinental missiles and at heavy bomber bases.
 “Deployed nonstrategic warheads” are those deployed on bases with operational short-range delivery systems.
 “Reserve/Nondeployed” warheads are those not deployed on launchers and in storage (weapons at bomber bases are considered deployed).
 The “military stockpile” includes active and inactive warheads that are in the custody of the military and earmarked for use by commissioned deliver vehicles.
 The “total inventory” includes warheads in the military stockpile as well as retired, but still intact, warheads in the queue for dismantlement.
-For additional guidance, see endnotes below (note: as estimates are updated, they may vary from the printed materials below).
+For additional guidance, see endnotes below.

 a Warheads in the “military stockpile” are defined as warheads in the custody of the military and earmarked for use by military forces.